 - Personal Statement – The Admissions Committee requires a personal statement.
 In no more than three typed, double-spaced pages, please discuss your reasons for pursuing a legal education and your goals or future plans upon graduation.
 You may discuss any obstacles that you have overcome (for example, English is not your native language, discrimination, economic or family hardship, severe medical condition, etc.).

 - Interviews – Interviews are not required for admission consideration and will not be factored into the Admissions Committee’s final decision regarding your application.
 However, FIU Law encourages you to visit our community.
 Individual appointments and group informational sessions are scheduled throughout the year.
 To schedule a visit, please complete the campus visit reservation form.

 - Transfer Students – Students attending an ABA accredited law school may apply for transfer to FIU Law if they are in good standing at their current institutions and their academic rank (if applicable) is in the upper-third of their first-year class.
 Transfer credit will not be awarded for correspondence courses or for work not done in residence at an ABA accredited law school.

-- International Candidates – Foreign transcripts must be submitted to a member of the National Association of Credential Evaluation Services (NACES) or to the Credential Assembly Service of the Law School Admission Council for transcript authentication and evaluation.
-To view a list of NACES approved agencies visit www.NACES.org or call the Office of Admissions and Financial Aid at (305)-348-8006.
+- International Candidates – Foreign transcripts must be submitted to the Credential Assembly Service of the Law School Admission Council for transcript authentication and evaluation.

 Candidates for whom English is not their first language must take the Test of English as a Foreign language (TOEFL).
 Information on the TOEFL may be found at www.ets.org/toefl.Scores must be sent directly to the FIU College of law Office of Admissions.
 Candidates who receive a 156 LSAT score or better may request a waiver of the TOEFL examination from the Office of Admissions.